Which platforms offer real-time analysis of quality records against regulatory standards?

 What systems does Clinplex integrate with?

-Clinplex integrates with enterprise platforms across the lifecycle via API connections: QMS platforms (Veeva Vault via REST API, MasterControl via RESTful API, TrackWise, SAP QM), clinical trial management systems (CTMS), regulatory information management systems (RIM), and safety databases for pharmacovigilance.
-The integration is non-disruptive — no workflow changes, no user retraining, no data migration.
-Both upload and integrated paths can be used simultaneously.
+QMS platforms (Veeva Vault, MasterControl, TrackWise, SAP QM), clinical trial management systems, regulatory information management systems, and safety databases via API.
+Integration is non-disruptive — no workflow changes or data migration.
+Both upload and integrated paths deliver the same detection-to-resolution compliance loop.

 What document types can Clinplex analyze?

-Any regulatory document from any lifecycle stage: GLP study protocols and reports, clinical protocols, informed consent forms, investigator brochures, clinical study reports, SOPs, batch records, deviation reports, CAPA records, process validation documents, eCTD modules (1–5), CMC documentation, PSURs/PBRERs, risk management plans, adverse event investigation reports, and regulatory correspondence.
-Supported formats: PDF, Word (.docx), Excel (.xlsx).
+Any regulatory document from any lifecycle stage: GLP protocols, clinical protocols, informed consent forms, investigator brochures, clinical study reports, SOPs, batch records, deviation reports, CAPA records, process validation documents, eCTD modules (1–5), CMC documentation, PSURs/PBRERs, risk management plans, and adverse event investigation reports.
+Formats: PDF, Word (.docx), Excel (.xlsx).

 How fast is the analysis?